Is there such a thing as the perfect product manager?

 From there, you can start with those skills which are of high importance to develop but aren’t so difficult to achieve.
 Picking off the low-hanging fruit and getting quick wins will motivate you to keep on going!

 What’s more: as a PM, you can think of this as your skillset strategic roadmap, including actions required, start and end dates, any related costs, and what value it will deliver.
-You can go one step ahead and create a visual roadmap so you get an overview of your skillsets.
+You can go one step ahead and create a visual roadmap to get an overview of your skillsets.

 So that’s two quadrants ticked off the list.
-Now how do we begin to understand what we don’t necessarily know about ourselves, in order to find our Blindspot and Unknown opportunities?
+Now how do we begin to understand what we don’t necessarily know about ourselves to find our Blindspot and Unknown opportunities?

 The simple answer is feedback.

 True, feedback can be intimidating.

 Very few people enjoy opening themselves up to judgment from others.

-Thing is, feedback from your team is absolutely essential if you are to grow as a product manager — as Bill Gates said: “We all need people who will give us feedback.
+The thing is, feedback from your team is essential if you are to grow as a product manager — as Bill Gates said: “We all need people who will give us feedback.
 That's how we improve.”

 It’s better to think of your product management career as ever-evolving, which means feedback is really nothing to be afraid of.

 It’s all part of design thinking; doing, learning, and adapting to do better.

-And this is exactly how you should position it to your colleagues when you ask them to feedback on your PM skills and knowledge gaps.
+And this is exactly how you should position it to your colleagues when you ask them for feedback on your PM skills and knowledge gaps.

 What skills do they believe you embody?
 What are your areas for development?
 And how many of these can you cross-reference with your own insights?

 It’s those nuggets of truth that you may not have recognized yourself, which will lead to better Blindspot and Unknown understanding.

-Now you’ve taken several routes to identify your skill gaps, it’s time to fill them…
+Now that you’ve taken several routes to identify your skill gaps, it’s time to fill them…

-As a PM on the road to professional development, it’s absolutely essential to maintain a growth mindset as you go.
+As a PM on the road to professional development, it’s essential to maintain a growth mindset as you go.

 Because the alternative — a ‘fixed mindset’ — causes us to avoid challenges, give up easily and ignore useful constructive feedback.